SeshanSaravanan/Simon_game/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Credits
-The Simon Game project is developed and maintained by [Your Name or Organization].
-Special thanks to the original creators and contributors of the Simon Game concept and its various implementations.
+The Simon Game project is developed and maintained by Seshan S. Special thanks to the original creators and contributors of the Simon Game concept and its various implementations.